Revised April 2022

-COAs are an essential part of self-regulating the CBD marketplace.
-Since CBD oil and other CBD products are not regulated by any governing body, consumers may be in the dark about what they are buying.
-Without a COA that goes with that product, consumers would have no way of knowing what’s in their CBD oil.
+Wondering what’s in your hemp product?
+COAs, or Certificates of Analysis, are an essential part of self-regulating the hemp marketplace.
+A Certificate of Analysis (COA) is a lab report that features the chemical makeup of a product.
+Since CBD oil and other cannabinoid products are not currently regulated by any governing body, consumers may be in the dark about what they are buying.
+Without a COA that goes with the product, consumers would have no way of confirming what’s in their cannabinoid formulation.

 Here’s what else the profile will show:

 - The Compound column showcases what cannabinoids were tested.